rhine59/OnTheEdge/EdgeDeviceLab.md

 smartscale/smartscale-service     | <userXX>-smartscale-service  | 1.0.0   | scales   | V1 & V2 | 8082 | 2022      |
 ```

-We already have the containerised software built and waiting in DockerHub and earlier in this topic, we created a `service` for this capability.
-If you skipped this step, then retrace your steps and do it now.
+We already have the V1 and V2 versions of the container images waiting in DockerHub.

-When complete, have a look in the IBM Edge Computing Manager hub console and you will see your new Service
+When you have completed building your services, have a look in the IBM Edge Computing Manager hub console and you will see your new Service

 ![three services](images/2020-01-22-23-00-45.png)